3 B2B Email Marketing Tips: From Curation to Dissemination

 - Send a message ? introduce you weekly content offering with a short piece of copy to explain the key takeaways

-- Keep it simple — your “content of the week/month? should be the first thing your recipients see, whether this is presented as a chunk of text or a button to access the content on your website
+- Keep it simple ? your ?content of the week/month? should be the first thing your recipients see, whether this is presented as a chunk of text or a button to access the content on your website

 - Promote past posts ? provide links to past posts that relate to the topic of your primary content

 - Don?t overload on images ? images can be great aids but they can also cause slow loading times, meaning fewer clicks through to your website and fewer people engaging with your content

 Once you have created your emails and filled them with the right content to target each segment of your email list, you are ready to send them.
 It is at this point that it is vital you have SOPs to curate content and meet your deadlines.Use a content calendar to keep track of what you have sent and what you have yet to send.
 Track what content you send to which audiences so you do not end up sending the same email twice to the same segment.
-Use it to stay ahead?one late or missed deadline can leave you playing “catch up” with many more.
+Use it to stay ahead?one late or missed deadline can leave you playing ?catch up? with many more.
 Think about the stages of your email campaign process and make sure you note the dates or days each week by which each stage must be completed.Keep up the regularity and consistency of your emails and you will generate a loyal readership and an online community to which you can drip-feed info about your product range and your brand.

 Keep it Regular

 How often should you really be disseminating your collated content to your segments?
-How frequent is “regular?”
+How frequent is ‘regular??
 You do not want to bombard customers.
 Neither do you want them to forget you.
 Though there are benchmark figures, there really is no perfect email frequency.
 In 2016, 38% of businesses sent 2-3 monthly emails, while 28% sent 4-5.
 The right email frequency for your business is likely to lie within this range but depends largely on your industry and your resources.It may take some time to gather enough data to give you an accurate idea of the send frequency that works best for you.
 If you are unsure, Smart Insights suggest a send frequency of around once every two weeks.
 At this rate, you will get enough contact with clients to begin gathering data.
 After a while, you can double your efforts to see if a weekly campaign gets you better results.

-As a B2B marketer, you need to be highly aware of the different challenges you face.
+As a B2B Email Marketing Advisor, you need to be highly aware of the different challenges you face.
 Long, consultative, complex, high-pressured buying processes mean more chances for your clients to decide not to purchase.
 Nurture your leads with consistent bi-weekly emails, targeted to key members of your client DMUs.
 They will be more likely to come to you for products when the need arises.
 Give them content that provides them with solutions to problems in their professional life and you will become indispensable.See how easy it is to create manageable, segmented, client-centric email campaigns with DirectIQ today.